All Episodes

 Okay.

-Well, I think I'm a pre I think don't you have to be a premium member to be a subscriber.
+Well, I think I'm a pre, I think, don't you have to be a premium member to be a subscriber?

-You're either a member you're not, you're a subscriber or you're not.
+You're either a member or you're not.

 Okay.

-Uh it offers just enough to make you want more.
+It offers just enough to make you want more.

 Okay.